 l-ike to design and make your own clothes?

 -like to be creative and enjoy hands on activities?

 -have a desire to learn new skills and techniques?

 If you answered yes, to any of the above, then Home Economics is for you!
 Our courses can help you meet graduation requirements, learn life long skills, provide an opportunity to explore career options, give you a chance to express your individuality and creativity and have fun all at the same time.
 Come join our dynamic department in learning new skills in the areas of food studies, textile studies, textiles arts and crafts, family studies, and child development.
 Home Economics is the PLACE YOU WANT TO BE!

 HOME ECONOMICS – DON’T LEAVE SCHOOL WITHOUT IT!

-Home Ec. offers four subject areas.
+Home Ec. offers three subject areas.
 Their descriptions are below:

 - Food Studies